 Bachelor Degrees & Careers Start Here

 Established in 1970, North Seattle College provides learning opportunities for a diverse group of over 14,000 students each year.
 North is the starting point for many students who transfer to top universities across the country.
 Strong academic preparation and advising services, small classes, an innovative integrated studies program, broad e-learning options and a variety of partnerships with four-year schools contribute to student success.
-The College also offers two new Bachelor of Applied Science degrees - in Application Development and in International Business - and all-in-the-evening Associate of Arts and Associate in Business degree programs.
+The College also offers three Bachelor of Applied Science degrees - in Application Development, in Early Childhood Education and in International Business - and all-in-the-evening Associate of Arts and Associate in Business degree programs.

 While many graduates have continued their studies at such colleges as Dartmouth, Penn State and UC Berkeley, most North students transfer to the University of Washington.
 In fact, North consistently ranks among the highest of all community colleges in the number of students who are accepted to the University of Washington’s main campus.
 And North graduates fare well — for several years, a North transfer student has won the prestigous UW President’s Medal for academic excellence.